-Officials addressing voters asking 'Where is my Ballot?' ahead of primary elections
+Officials addressing voters asking 'Where is my ballot?' ahead of primary elections

-MISSOULA, Mont. - With only one week left until primaries polling centers are filled with ballots, some counties are addressing voter concerns for those who haven't received their ballot in the mail.
+MISSOULA, Mont. - With only one week left until primaries, polling centers are filled with ballots, and some counties are addressing voter concerns for those who haven't received their ballot in the mail.

 Seaman says with these changes, they're receiving a high volume of calls from voters, confused if their ballots are missing or if they're still coming in.